FlorescuAndrei/17-kubernetes-spring-mysql-demo/README.md

  7. Resolve local DNS name 'webapp.com' to minikube ip
  If you are running Minikube locally, use minikube ip to get the external IP.
 The IP address displayed within the ingress list will be the internal IP.
+     -  minikube ip

-     -  172.17.72.152  webapp.com  &emsp; &emsp; &emsp;   # add this line to the bottom of the c:\windows\system32\drivers\etc\hosts file on your windows computer (172.17.72.152 = minikube ip):
+ Add this line to the bottom of the c:\windows\system32\drivers\etc\hosts file on your windows computer (172.17.72.152 = minikube ip)
-     -  minikube ip                &emsp; &emsp; &emsp;	#If you are running Minikube locally, use minikube ip to get the external IP.
-The IP address displayed within the ingress list will be the internal IP.
+     -  172.17.72.152  webapp.com